ensuro/eth-permissions/Readme.md

 It's aimed at contracts using [Openzeppelin's AccessControl module](https://docs.openzeppelin.com/contracts/3.x/api/access#AccessControl).

-There's a frontend for this app at TODO
+There's a frontend for this app at https://ensuro.co/ens-permissions-frontend/

 # Development